ZexceedGit/ZexceedGit/README.md

 * Strengthen backend logic and database design
 * Learn and apply **Machine Learning** concepts
 * Improve **UI/UX design skills** through real projects
-* Build deployable systems that can be used in actual institutions
+* Build deployable systems that can be used in real life
 * Solve unsolved problem
 * Learn more about algorithm